 Dr. Dhanani has a specific interest in medical innovation and device design, in addition to his clinical focus on urologic oncology, and continues to collaborate with the Harvard School of Engineering and Massachusetts Institute of Technology.
 In addition to being named to the Houston Business Journal’s 40 Under 40 list in 2013, Dr. Dhanani was awarded a Cancer Prevention & Research Institute of Texas (CPRIT) grant for prevention and early detection for bladder cancer research in collaboration with the Rice School of Engineering.

-Dr. Dhanani is a member of the Electronic Health Record Association (EHRA) Executive Committee.
+Dr. Dhanani was elected to serve as a member of the Electronic Health Record Association (EHRA) Executive Committee with his term ending June 30, 2019.

 April Armstrong, MD, MPH